The museum collections and archive

 Malvern Museum has over 8,000 items in its collection.
 Some of the larger artefacts are on permanent display.
 These include the medieval stonework and timbers on loan from Great Malvern priory church.
 The museum displays many of the smaller and more modern items only occasionally.
 They are used in themed displays which are updated annually.

-The content of the museum’s collection and archive is based on it being a museum of local history.
+The museum’s collection and archive focus on local history.
 An indication of the geographical area covered by our collections is given in our collections policy, which also contains guidance on the donation of new items to the museum.

 This page provides a brief introduction to the principal museum collections.